trustedsec/tap/README.md

 subprocess.Popen("ssh -f %s@%s -L %s:localhost:%s -N" % (reverse4, reverse1, reverse3, reverse2), shell=True).wait()
 subprocess.Popen("sshuttle --dns -vr %s@localhost:%s 0/0" % (reverse4,reverse3), shell=True).wait()

+# Using Proxy Chains

+TAP uses proxychains4 (proxychains-ng) to tunnel all of your http/https traffic through SSH to your remote box.
+This helps with content/egress filtering so you can ensure you always have everything up-to-date.
+In order to use proxychains, just type proxychains4 <command_you_want_to_use> - TAP updates automatically use this.

 # Supported Operating Systems